synack8102/Port-Browse/README.md

 # port-browser
-Description: script browse to open nmap ports using http or https via firefox
+Description: Browses to open ports from an nmap file over http or https and takes screenshots via EyeWitness.

 How-to-use: